roboticslab-uc3m/developer-manual/best-practices-github.md

 1. Log into GitHub by clicking on `Sign in` (if not logged in already)
 1. Go to the repository that is most related from the [Repository Index](appendix/repository-index.md)
     * If it is clearly specific to one repository, go to that repository.
 Examples: [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices/issues), [kinematics-dynamics](https://github.com/roboticslab-uc3m/kinematics-dynamics/issues), [vision](https://github.com/roboticslab-uc3m/vision/issues)...
+    * If it is related to the installation of a dependency, do to [installation-guides](https://github.com/roboticslab-uc3m/installation-guides/issues)
     * If it is extremely generic but refers to a specific robot, go to the robot's main repository.
 Examples: [teo-main](https://github.com/roboticslab-uc3m/teo-main/issues), [asibot-main](https://github.com/roboticslab-uc3m/asibot-main/issues)...
     * Note that TEO has its own private [teo-hardware-issues](https://github.com/roboticslab-uc3m/teo-hardware-issues/issues) repository where you can also open an issue on any specific TEO hardware issue.
     * If it extremely generic, go to: [questions-and-answers](https://github.com/roboticslab-uc3m/questions-and-answers)